hanana2000/Jumbo_Phage_Annotate/tblastx_for_easyfig/README.md

 If you have run a tblastx between two phage genomes (.fasta nucleotide seqs), and have generated a tabular output file (outfmt 6), you can use this script to retrieve the sequences of the hits from the corresponding gbk files.

+note: this script assumes that there is only ONE CDS feature that corresponds to the hit coordinates.
+If there are multiple overlapping CDS features, it will only retrieve the first one.

 ## Usage:

 if you run the script without any arguments, it will display the help message: